Ring Engineering RailPro Frequently Asked Questions

 Repeaters are an important part of a RailPro system.
 Your controlling devices, such as a Handheld Controller, can send commands directly to your products or your controlling device can send the commands to a Direct Radio Repeater first, and the Repeater can send the command on to your product.
 By using Repeaters, your RailPro system can have multiple paths for communication providing dependable communications to your locomotives, turnout controllers, etc.

 The number of Repeaters you should use depends on the size of your layout.
 If your layout is 30 ft x 30 ft or less, then one Repeater will be enough.
-The RailPro power supply, PWR-75, can be used as a Direct Radio Repeater.
-See the HC-1 User Manual for more information on Repeaters.
+The RailPro power supply, PWR-56, can be used as a Direct Radio Repeater.
+See the handheld controller User Manual for more information on Repeaters.

 What frequency is Direct Radio?